designer2k2/EMUcan/README.md

 The EMU Stream base ID can be changed, the begin function takes this as parameter.

 CAN-Bus speed, and MCP2515 Clock speed can be set too, look in the examples.

-This Library is tested on Arduino Nano with a MCP2515 shield at 8Mhz.

-The EMU Black is running Software Version 2.127.

 ## Hardware